albertnguyentran/Hack-the-North-Backend-Challenge/README.md

 * Seperated the skills of each user into a skills table with the same user_id
 * Identified user by user_id for the mutation endpoint
-* Users by Skill Range endpoint returns the user itself and not just their name and frequency of skills
+* The Users by Skill Range endpoint returns the user(s) themselves and not just their name and frequency of skills

 ## Demo